KSanthanesh/dosa-palace/README.md

 ## Testing

 ### Automation Testing
+I used automated python Unittest to test models.py, views.py and forms.py.
+I attached the results for Python Unittest.

-### Manual Testing
+### Code validation
+- W3 Markup Validation Service- To validate HTML document, i used Validate by direct URL, some errors shown, and then i fixed the errors.
+W3 HTML Validation Result:
+Document checking completed.
+No errors or warnings to show.
+- W3 CSS Validation Service- To validate HTML document, i used validate by direct input, no errors shown in the W3 validation page.
+W3 CSS validation Result: Congratulations!
+No Error Found.
+- pep8 Online Validator- To validate python document, i used validate by direct input, no errors shown pep8 online validator.

 ### Features Testing
+1. #### Home Page
+There are 11 testCases in Home Page.
+- There are 7 testcases in  header section  which are Dosapalace, Home, Meals, Reservation, Contact-Us, signup and Login.<br>
+Dosa Palace heading and Home Navigation are designed to bring the user back to the home page.Testing also proves that these options worked as per design.
+The other navigations are designed to bring the user to the website.Testing proves that these options worked as per designs.
+- There is 1 Testcase in middle of the Hero image.
+If the user click the Book a table Today option it will navigate to Reservation page.
+- There are three Social media links attached in all other pages.These social media navigators worked as per design requirements.For example, when click the Facebook button it brings to the Facebook main page.

+2. #### Meals Page
+There are 8 menus are available.
+If they click on each menu meal details button it will navigate to that particular meal details.

+#### Meal details

+3. #### Reservation Page
+Header Navigation bar changes when the user click Reservation Page.
+There are 2 new navigation bar and 1 signup button testcases in reservation Page.

+4. #### Login page
+There is 1 testcase in Login Page such as Sign In Button.

+5. #### Logout Page
+There is 1 testcase in Logout Page such as Sign Out button.

+6. #### Reserve Page
+There is 1 testcase in Reserve page such as Reserve a Table button.

+7. #### View Page
+There is 2 testcases for each reservation option in view page such as Edit and Delete Button

+8. #### Edit Page
+There is 1 testcase in Edit button such as Update button.

+9. #### Delete Modal confirm box
+There is 2 testcases in Delete Modal confirm box such as yes or no for delete option.
+- Yes to Delete
+- No to navigate to view page

+10. #### Contact-Us Page
+There is one testcase in contact us page such as Send button.

 ### Bugs
+1. I have alot of difficulties to change sqlite to postgres in Heroku.
+With the help of tutor support i manage to resolve the problem.
+2. When i updated the model, the change did not update in the Heroku, With the help of tutor support i manage to resolve the problem by resetting postgres in Heroku.
+3. I have difficulties in understanding  how to render the templates.
+Manage to resolve the problem by reviewing the walkthroughs multiple times.

 ## Deployment
-First we need to go to github website the create a new repositary using code Institute Template.
+First we need to go to github website to create a new repositary using code Institute Template.
 Followed by giving a new name of the website.Then need to click the create repositary button.
 After click the button it will bring us to go to another page, which contains the green button labelled as Gitpod.Click the Gitpod button will bring us to the Gitpod Workspace for coding screen.

 ### gitpod
 Used Gitpod Workspace for coding.
 To preview the browser window need to type "python3 manage.py runserver" in the terminal window at the bottom.Afterthat, have to do git add for add files or remove files and do git commit for reasoning and do the git push for git hub repositary website.